leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/Networking.md

 ### When do you need an exit node?

-You only need an exit node if you want to:
+You need an exit node if you want to:

-- Access the internet and appear as if it's coming from a specific location.
+- Access the internet, which always requires an exit node in CX.
 - Enhance security by routing traffic through a trusted system.
 - Connect to services that restrict access based on a certain IP address or region.